insaid2018/automation-projects/python-codes/stocks-reporter/README.md

 - Next, based on the threshold set for the change in price value it will send email notifications to the end user.

+**Note:** This is a simulation of how one can use stock market APIs which in realtime are very costly.

 <a name=Section3></a>
 # 3. Automation